uhpc-kr/uhpc-kr.github.io/README.md

-## Union of High school Programming Club
+## The Union of High school Programming Club

 You can [join UHPC Korea](https://google.com/) using this Google Form Link.